ZachWatkins/Remarklet/README.md

 If you enjoyed using this tool, I would appreciate hearing from you! watkinza@gmail.com

-JavaScript and CSS code created by jQuery jQuery UI (custom build) are attributed and separated from the author's code by notes in the source files.
+JavaScript and CSS code that were created by jQuery and jQuery UI (custom build) are attributed and separated from the author's code by notes in the source files.

+# What is a bookmarklet?
 A bookmarklet is a bookmark that executes JavaScript when clicked instead of sending you to another web page.
 This is the current bookmarklet link: javascript:(function(d){var%20r='remarklet',e='//'+r+'.com/rm/scripts/',m=d.createElement('link'),a=d.createElement('script');a.src=e+'require.js';a.setAttribute('data-main',e+r+'.js');m.type='text/css';m.rel='stylesheet';m.href=e+r+'.css';d.head.appendChild(a);d.head.appendChild(m);})(document);